Talk the Talk. Write the Walk.

-The good news is that as far back as 1995, non-native speakers outnumbered native speakers by a ratio of three to one.
-It's probably safe to assume that the number has increased over the last decade and fair to assume that whether or not English is your first language, it is likely not the native tongue of a good chunk of your web site visitors.
+English is the first language of some 400 million people and the most used second language in the world (1).
+As far back as 1995, non-native speakers outnumbered native speakers by a ratio of three to one.
+That number has likely increased over the last decade.
+Whether or not English is your first language, it may not be first for a healthy chunk of your website visitors.

 Get Help From Online Text Checkers

 If you worry about your English writing, online text checkers can help you improve written English.
 A great site to find software is Alternative To.
 Their listings include applications for all types of devices from smartphone to desktop computers, and apps for every use from email checking to web content reviewing.
 Don't rely on the first one you try or fall back on Word's grammar checker.
 Test several applications.
 Find those that tell you why you have made an error.
 Then, use your own best judgement to decide which one(s) are right for you.